-My prayer time has turned to those who are “in it”.
-This proverbial phrase refers to the trenches of life that are ugly and difficult.
-Those days which are filled with angst, suffering, trials and hardships.
+My prayer time has turned to those dear ones who are “In.
+It.”
+This short power-packed phrase refers to the trenches of life that are ugly and difficult.
+Those days which are filled with angst, suffering, trials, and hardships.
 We all have them.
-For I have been brought to my knees on many occasions in my life circumstances and found myself flat on my face in darkness… I have been “there”.
+I have been brought to my knees on many occasions in my life circumstances and found myself flat on my face in darkness… I have been “there”.
 But for this moment, I stand tall and use my strength to serve others in both deeds and prayers.

 When I was suffering greatly with my new baby having all sorts of medical issues, my husband would say in his secure, yet seemingly dismissive tone…

 I looked at him in despair and anger and screamed in my heart, “How dare you say that!!”